balena-os/jetson-flash/README.md

 - We don't formally test Ubuntu 22.04 in VMWare virtual machines, but it seem to work.
 More specifically, with VMWare Fusion for Mac and VMWare Workstation for Windows.
 Note: when prompted by VMWare choose to automatically connect the NVIDIA Corp.
 APX USB device (i.e. the Orin device) to the VM rather than to the host.
 - The latest Orin Nano balenaOS images v5.3.21, v5.3.21+rev1, v5.3.21+rev2 and v5.3.21+rev3 are based on L4T 35.5.0
 - Draft balenaOS releases at v5.3.21+rev4 or newer are based on L4T 36.3 - Jetpack 6
-- Flashing of the Orin Nano Devkit with a NVME attached can be done solely by using the Docker image inside the Orin_Nx_Nano_NVME folder.
+- Flashing of the Orin Nano Devkit with a NVME attached can be done solely by using the Docker image inside the Orin_Flash folder.
 The Dockerfile and the scripts inside this folder are not used by jetson-flash and should be used as a stand-alone means for flashing BalenaOS on the Orin Nano and the attached NVME.
 - Docker needs to be installed on the Host PC and the Docker image needs to be run as privileged
 - The balenaOS image downloaded from balena-cloud needs to be unpacked and copied on your Host PC inside the `~/images/` folder.
 This location will be bind mounted inside the running container.